 Working in groups of 4-5, you will select one book from the additional reading list.
-After reading groups are determined, each group will spend 15 minutes on January 30 exchanging email addresses, work schedules, and preference of where to meet.
+After reading groups are determined, each group will spend 15 minutes on August 27 exchanging email addresses, work schedules, and preference of where to meet.

 Group organization and group dynamics: One person will serve as discussion leader each meeting, another (perhaps) as president, organizing presentation and meetings.
-A template for group meetings is attached to this syllabus, and that sheet will be handed in-signed by each participant in the session-when you come to class that day (with individual questions attached).
+A template for group meetings is attached to this syllabus, and that sheet will be handed in-signed by each participant in the session-when you come to class that day.
 I have scheduled bookgroup meetings during several class periods.
-Please come to your groups two questions, attached to the group sheet.
-You need not write down your responses to all questions-simply discuss them during the meeting.
-But at the end of each meeting indicate which questions brought to the meeting or generated by the discussion were most fruitful.
+At the end of each meeting indicate in what ways the discussion were most fruitful.
 Be specific and brief when answering #2 on the sheet.